jessegjerde89/redux-feedback-loop-1/README.md

 # Heena's site
 ```
+ ### Notes:

+Seams that the old review data is still in the displayed when starting a new review.
+May want to reset the values
+when the review is sent to the database.

- I believe that base mode is complete
+I believe that base mode is complete so way to go Heena !
+I liked the site, looked sleak, seams to be fully functional.

+You hit all the requirements and deploying the site to Heroku was a stretch goal, so kudos !

 ---
 Site functional | Yes